How to Customize Your Substack Website

 Customization features explained

-The Intro section is the top of your homepage.
-Substack has various layout options for the Intro section including ‘feature’, ‘newspaper’, ‘magazine’ and ‘feed of posts’.
-Most publications use the ‘feature’ layout.
+The Hero section is the top of your homepage.
+Substack has various layout options for this section including feature, newspaper, magazine and media feature.
+I recommend using a layout that allows for a large post across the top of the page.

 What is a ‘Feature’?